DriveLite/DriveLite/README.md

 ## License

-**Apache License 2.0** - free for personal and commercial use, with explicit grant of patent rights.
+**GNU Affero General Public License v3.0 (AGPLv3)** - free for personal and commercial use, with strong copyleft provisions that require source code disclosure for networked services.
-You are free to use, modify, and distribute this project, provided that you comply with the license terms.
 See the [LICENSE](./LICENSE) file for details.

 ---